Existence and uniqueness of global Koopman eigenfunctions for stable fixed points and periodic orbits: Introduction

 The remainder of the paper is organized as follows.
-In \S \ref{sec:main-results} we state Theorems \ref{th:main-thm} and \ref{th:main-thm-per}, our two main results, without proof.
+We explain notation and terminology below to be used in the sequel.
+After some definitions, in \S \ref{sec:main-results} we state Theorems \ref{th:main-thm} and \ref{th:main-thm-per}, our two main results, without proof.
 We also state a proposition on the uniqueness of linearizing factors which does not assume any nonresonance conditions.
 As applications we derive in \S \ref{sec:applications} several results which are essentially corollaries of this proposition and the two main theorems. \S \ref{sec:app:stern-floq} contains existence and uniqueness theorems for global Sternberg linearizations and Floquet normal forms.
-In \S \ref{sec:app-p-eigs} we define principal Koopman eigenfunctions and isostable coordinates for nonlinear systems and show how Theorems \ref{th:main-thm} and \ref{th:main-thm-per} yield corresponding existence and uniqueness results.
-We then discuss the relationship between various notions defined in \cite{mohr2016koopman} and our definitions, and we also discuss the convergence of the isostable coordinate limits in \cite{wilson2018greater,monga2019phase}. \S \ref{sec:app-classify} contains our classification theorem for $C^\infty$ eigenfunctions of $C^\infty$ dynamical systems with a globally attracting hyperbolic fixed point or periodic orbit.
+In \S \ref{sec:app-p-eigs} we define principal Koopman eigenfunctions and isostable coordinates for nonlinear dynamical systems and discuss how Theorems \ref{th:main-thm} and \ref{th:main-thm-per} yield corresponding existence and uniqueness results.
+We then discuss the relationship between various notions defined in \cite{mohr2016koopman} and our definitions, and we also discuss the convergence of the isostable coordinate limits in \cite{wilson2018greater,monga2019phase}. \S \ref{sec:app-classify} contains our theorem which completely classifies the $C^\infty$ eigenfunctions of $C^\infty$ dynamical systems on the basin of an attracting hyperbolic fixed point or periodic orbit.
 Finally, \S \ref{sec:proofs-main-results} contains the proofs of Theorems \ref{th:main-thm} and \ref{th:main-thm-per}.